 - Prospective GBC students are permitted in the Hirons Library and Learning Center and must see the Student Tech Assistant to register for use of a guest account.

 - Inappropriate language or offensive behavior is not permitted and will not be tolerated.

 - These areas are working environments, not student lounges or game rooms.
 Therefore, noise will not be tolerated and students may be asked to leave.

-- Cell phone calls are not permitted in these areas.
+- Phone calls are not permitted in these areas.

-- Students are permitted to logon to only one PC at a time.
+- Students are permitted to sign in to only one PC at a time.

 - Illegally copying software is prohibited and violators may be prosecuted.

 - Users should use a removable storage device, (e.g. an USB flash drive) or cloud storage (One Drive) to save their work.
-Any work saved on the hard drive will be deleted automatically at logoff/reboot in the labs, classrooms, library, kiosks, and student access computers located in College offices.
+Any work saved on the hard drive will be deleted automatically at sign out/reboot in the teaching labs, classrooms, library and learning center, kiosks, and student access computers located in College offices.

 - Users are expected to clean up their workstation space upon leaving, i.e. dispose of trash, pick up printed documents, and push in chairs.

-- Any logged on/locked computer located in a lab or the library unattended for more than fifteen minutes will be rebooted.
+- Any signed in/locked computer located in a lab or the library and learning center unattended for more than thirty minutes may be rebooted.

 - Printing is limited to the requirements for a student's GBC coursework.
-A student is not permitted to print textbooks in part or their entirety.
-Conserve paper by saving the information to a file (on a USB flash drive, cloud storage, etc.) and reading it later.
+Students are not permitted to print textbooks in part or their entirety.
+Users should conserve paper by saving the information to a file (on an USB flash drive, cloud storage, etc.) and reading it later.
 More information about student printing is available on the Technology tab on Campus Web.